Strange

 Living in harems are breeding females and their young

-with a dominate male.
+a dominate

 Each female has a place in the hierarchy.